Yascob99/run-and-bun-tracker/README.md

 The inside of this folder is the bulk of the code that makes up the tracker, however there are some files and folders you might find handy here.

-After your first run a Atempts.txt file will appear in the run-and-bun-tracker folder.
+After your first run a Runs.txt file will appear in the run-and-bun-tracker folder.
 This tracks your current attempt.
-If you have runs prior to the tracker you can create or edit and existing Atempts.txt.
+If you have runs prior to the tracker you can create or edit and existing Runs.txt.
 It only contains the number of attempts.

 Next in the attempts folder you can find all of your past attempts in folders titled after their run number.
 Inside of each of those files is data the tracker uses for keeping track of important data between sessions.
 It also has a .CSV file with your encounter.